simonseo/no-mfa-please/README.md

 This is a welcome news for people who wish to secure their accounts, however, it is a shame that NYU forcefully implemented MFA on all of its users.
 MFA certainly is secure and apart from physical hacking (stealing the phone and looking over the shoulder), efforts to hack MFA have been futile.
 However, there are times when we wish we didn't have MFA (losing the phone or when its battery is dead).
 As a backup, this website will become your extra passcode generating token.

 ### How it works / Usage
-The user can designate the app as a "token" that can generates passcodes.
-This app lets users replace the condition above -- what they have, a phone -- with what they know, another email address and two more passwords.
+Users can designate this website as a "token" that can generates passcodes.
+This website lets users replace the security condition -- what they have, a phone -- with what they know, another email address and a password.

-1. get QR URL
+- Get QR URL
   1. Log in to [start.nyu.edu](https://start.nyu.edu)
   1. Click 'NYU Multi-Factor Authentication Registration & Update'
   1. Click 'Add a New Device' in MFA panel